xianhong/notebook-as-a-service-demo/README.md

 ### LAB Overview:
 * Deploy JEG & JHub on single node Microk8s cluster.
 * Simulate users access Jupyterhub via their browsers .
 Jupyterhub launches server (JupyterLab backend) pod for each individual user.
 When a user tries to connect to a kernel, the server will acts as a proxy to spawn a kernel Pod in a separate namespace which is separate from server Pod.
 All these Pods are managed by a K8s cluster.
 When a user shutdowns kernel, the kernel pod will be destroyed .
 When a user shutdowns server, server Pod will be destroyed.
 But, a PVC (bound to a PV backed by a NFS share storing all users' home directory data) persists even after a server pod is deleted, thus keeping user's home directory data beyond server pod lifecycle.
 Next time, when the user logs in to start another server, the newly created server pod will grab existing PVC so that the user can continue to work with his/her data.
+* In this demo, we showcase how Jupyter Enterprise Gateway works with Python kernel and Spark Python kernel (Spark on Kubernetes).

 ![Diagram](pictures/diagram.png)
 ### LAB Steps:
 1. **Setup a NFS server**